Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

-In general, proper and cocompact actions are not necessarily fully characterized by an Anosov property in~$G$.
+In general, properly discontinuous and cocompact actions are not necessarily fully characterized by an Anosov property in~$G$.
 However, we will see (Proposition~\ref{prop:corank-1-sharp<->Ano} and Corollary~\ref{cor:corank-1-sharp-qi-open}) that they are essentially characterized by an Anosov property \emph{after composing with some appropriate finite-dimensional linear representation of~$G$}.
 This will enable us to prove Theorem~\ref{thm:openness}.

-\begin{remark} When $G/H$ has real corank one, the sharp embedding condition in~$G$ with respect to~$H$ is equivalent to the \emph{$\omega$-undistorted} condition introduced independently by Davalo and Riestenberg in \cite{dr}, where $\omega$ is a linear form on $\aaa$ such that $\mu(H) = W\cdot \mathrm{Ker}(\omega) \cap \aaa^+$.
+\begin{remark} When $G/H$ has real corank one and $G$ is semisimple, the sharp embeddedness condition in~$G$ with respect to~$H$ is equivalent to the \emph{$\omega$-undistorted} condition introduced independently by Davalo and Riestenberg in \cite{dr}, where $\omega$ is a linear form on $\aaa$ such that $\mu(H) = W\cdot \mathrm{Ker}(\omega) \cap \aaa^+$.
 These authors also make a link with Anosov representations, and mention that as a consequence of their work $\omega$-undistortedness is an open condition.
-We prove this openness in the present paper (see Corollary \ref{cor:corank-1-sharp-qi-open}) with a completely different approach. \end{remark}
+We prove this openness in the present paper (see Corollary~\ref{cor:corank-1-sharp-qi-open}) with a completely different approach. \end{remark}